Jazz Set Up

 · Look at the Help and Training Page so that you know what’s there so that you can find it when you need to.
 You’ll see that the overview videos are repeated, there is also a video training course (always a work in progress), and a third section labelled “Help Pages”.
 The two most important help groups are Language Reference, and Users’ Guide.

 Click here to see these set-up instructions as a video.
-Note: the video shows an earlier Jazz release.
+Note: this video shows an earlier Jazz release.
 While the video remains useful, this document provides more accurate documentation about how to set up and configure MANASYS Jazz.

 You can also download Jazz using your personal email like yourID@gmail.com.
 In this case you’ll be asked to register on the Jazz web site, and then you can download an evaluation copy that will function normally for a month.
 Contact us if you want to convert this into a permanent copy.